rotbau/tkg-multicloud-poc/README.md

 1. TKG 1.2+
 3. Internet connectivity from jumpbox and vsphere environment
 4. Perimeter firewall is not doing SSL cracking / Cert spoofing for public URLs.
-If your firewall is doing this you will need to run an airgap install instead https://gist.github.com/rotbau/a90f79473326a7bd3aeb3afa05a01ab3
+If your firewall is doing this you will need to run an airgap install instead https://gist.github.com/rotbau/a90f79473326a7bd3aeb3afa05a01ab3.
+You can test this by running `openssl s_client -connect registry.tkg.vmware.run:443` .
+This should show issuer as digicert and subject *.bintray.com.

 Because we have internet connectivity from our vsphere and jumpbox environments images will be pulled from the public VMware repository at registry.tkg.vmware.run